MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/best-practices/best-practices-for-calling-xbox-live.md

 }
 ```

-If you are using XSAPI, APIs will return a http\_status\_429\_too\_many\_requests error, and will set the error message to show detail about how the API was throttled.
+If you are using XSAPI, APIs will return an `http_status_429_too_many_requests` error, and will set the error message to show detail about how the API was throttled.

 ### Using debug asserts